wavefrontHQ/docs/pages/doc/integrations_containers.md

 summary: Learn how to monitor containers in Wavefront.
 ---

 Wavefront provides several options for monitoring containers.
-Which is best depends on which Docker orchestration system you are using (if any).
+Which is best depends on whether or not you are using a Docker orchestration system.

 <table class="layout">
 <tbody>